meksv/Evidence-for-Oxford-BBSRC-DTP/README.md

-This branch is tailored to the 'Plants' section of the statement of purpose.
+This branch is tailored to the 'Plants' section of the Statement of Purpose.